Your city is an edible ecosystem—discover the wild foods hiding in plain sight on every block.

 As an Amazon Associate I earn from qualifying purchases.
 Prices may change.

-Begin your first foraging walk during peak growing season (April-June for most regions).
-Walk slowly, scanning for the specific plants you've studied.
-When you find a potential match, photograph it from multiple angles and examine: leaf arrangement, stem characteristics, flower structure, growth habit, and smell.
+During peak season (April-June for most regions), walk your chosen site scanning for the five plants you studied.
+When you spot a potential match, photograph it from multiple angles and verify leaf arrangement, stem characteristics, flower structure, and smell before considering harvest.
+Apply the 100% rule: any doubt means no harvest.

-Clean your harvest thoroughly at home: soak in cold water for 10 minutes, rinse multiple times, and inspect for insects or contamination.
-Start with very small taste portions when trying any new species, even after positive identification, to check for personal sensitivities.
+Soak your harvest in cold water for 10 minutes, rinse multiple times, and inspect for insects or debris.
+Even after positive identification, eat only a small portion of any new-to-you species to check for personal sensitivities before making a full meal.

 Get everything you need to make this quest amazing.